amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 `3, 1, 4, 1, 5, 9, 2, 6, 5, 3, 5, 8, 9, 7, 9, 3, 2, 3, 8, 4, 6, 2, 6, 4, 3, 3, 8, 3, ...`

 We still would not recommend using digits of `π` as a secret key.
+Neither would we recommend
-We would recommend releasing software for everyone to study, which uses that sequence to generate the secrets, even less.
+releasing software for everyone to study, which uses that sequence to generate the secrets.
 But what went wrong?

 The other [concept of randomness][wiki-algorithmic-randomness].
 Roughly, a random sequence should not be predictable to anyone with any knowledge other than the sequence itself.
 In other words, it cannot be compressed now matter how much we try, and in the extreme, this means that it cannot be generated by a program.
 While the latter restriction is obviously a little too strong for our purpose, it highlights a deep distinction in what people mean by being "random".
 Jumping around is one thing.
-Being actually unpredictable is a wholly different matter.
+Being *actually unpredictable* is a wholly different matter.

 There are many other [simple][wolfram-rule-30] mathematical processes which generate sequences with high statistical randomness.
 Many of those are used to